piskareviv/blog_aux_ntt_1/text/main.md

 </details>

 But Montgomery reduction has a problem.
 It divides by $2^{32}$ on each reduction.
-There is a well-known solution of this problem called Montgomery space.
+There is a well-known solution of this problem called *Montgomery space*.
 But moving all array entries in and out of space will take too much time.

 So we will do something about it.